conventional-changelog/standard-version/README.md

 If you want to name the pre-release, you specify the name via `--prerelease <name>`.

-For example, the wanted name is `alpha`
+For example, suppose your pre-release should contain the `alpha` prefix:
-.
-Use the example above:

 ```bash
 # npm run script
 npm run release -- --prerelease alpha
 ```

-you will get version `1.0.1-alpha.0`
+this will tag the version `1.0.1-alpha.0`

 ### Release as a target type imperatively like `npm version`

-You can use `--release-as` to generate a `major`, `minor` or `patch` release imperatively.
+To forgo the automated version bump use `--release-as` with the argument `major`, `minor` or `patch`:

-Suppose the last version of your code is `1.0.0`, and your code to be committed has patched changes.
-Run
+Suppose the last version of your code is `1.0.0`, you've only landed `fix:` commits, but you would like your next release to be a `minor`.
+Simply do:

 ```bash
 # npm run script
 npm run release -- --release-as minor
 ```

-you will get version `1.1.0` rather than the smartly generated version `1.0.1`.
+you will get version `1.1.0` rather than the auto generated version `1.0.1`.

-**NOTE:** you can combine `--release-as` and `--prerelease` to generate a release.
-That's useful when publishing experimental feature(s).
+> **NOTE:** you can combine `--release-as` and `--prerelease` to generate a release.
+This is useful when publishing experimental feature(s).

 ### Prevent Git Hooks